Home Reno Pro

 Data synthesis and analysis

 I started the project by setting clear goals and objectives of what we wanted to learn.
 From there I began recruitment.
-A previous survey was ran where customers self identified their roles.
+Customers self-identified their roles in a survey.
 I used that list as a jumping off point to contacting non-contractor customers.

 I conducted 1:1 interviews with existing non-contractor users of the software.
 I discovered what their biggest pain points were and learned that many of them were fully aware the software was not designed with them in mind.